 Street food stalls appear on every corner.
-Stages have been set in the small squares of Lisbon’s oldest quarters, and paper garlands that hung between buildings create a Carnival-style atmosphere.
+Stages have been set in the small squares of Lisbon’s oldest quarters, and paper garlands that hang between buildings create a Carnival-style atmosphere.
 Lisbon is ready for its most important annual festivity, the Feast of St Anthony.

 From 9pm, Avenida da Liberdade fills with dancers and music.
 The parade is a competition between Lisbon’s traditional neighbourhoods that during a whole year have prepared their unique choreographies.

-Alfama and Castelo are the most popular neighbourhoods for Lisbon’s festivities.
-With narrow streets, small squares and a tavern on every corner, this area offers the perfect conditions for the arraiais.
-The Bica neighbourhood, with Bairro Alto nearby, is another popular area.
-So much so in fact that streets and squares in Alfama, Castelo and Bica get packed with partygoers on the night of 12 June.
+Bear in mind that the Feast of St Anthony can be a bit of a chaotic experience, as narrow streets and squares get packed with partygoers on the night of 12 June.
 Walking, let alone dancing, can become incredibly difficult.
-Expect to wait in a long queue for the overpriced sardines and wine.
-Still, it’s a fun night, but if you want to be fully prepared check out our tips on how to survive Lisbon’s Feast of St Anthony.
+Come prepared to wait in a long queue for the overpriced sardines and wine.
+Still, it’s a fun night, but if you want to be fully prepared check out our tips on How to Survive Lisbon’s Feast of St Anthony.